veilco/augur-lite/README.md

 **_This repo is a fork of the Augur V1 contract code, available [here](https://github.com/AugurProject/augur-core)._**

+## Contracts

+**AugurLite:** Similar to Augur's version, this contract is responsible for logging protocol-wide events, controlling transfers of denomination tokens (most commonly DAI), and creating the genesis universe using the UniverseFactory.
+The contract doesn't have any of the forking functionality for the universes.

+**Universe:** Created by the AugurLite contract.
+Conceptually, it's a container for markets.
+New markets (scalar, yesno, categorical) are created by calling this contract that in turn uses MarketFactory contracts.
+The Universe contract also keeps track of open interest across all markets.
+This contract doesn't have any concept of forking, fee windows, reporting fees, REP etc.

+**Market:** Specifies market details.
+It's a simplified version of Augur's market contract (ie most fields are the same).
+Upon market creation, a market creator mailbox is created through the MailboxFactory, and share tokens are created through the ShareTokenFactory.
+Market creator mailbox is used to collect market creator fees.
+The concepts of initial reporter and reporting participants are removed, as there is a single oracle address.
+The market reporting and finalization process is simplified to a single resolve method.
+The market denomination token is not hard-coded to be CASH, but can be any ERC-20 compliant token (ie DAI).

+**ShareToken:** Mintable/burnable ERC-20 token that represents outcomes in markets.
+Created by ShareTokenFactory.

+**CompleteSets:** Contract that lets anyone buy and sell complete sets in a given market.
+1 complete set consists of 1 of each share token in the market.
+1 denomination token (ie DAI) buys 1 complete set.
+Selling a complete set returns the 1 denomination token (minus the market creator fee).

+**ClaimTradingProceeds:** Contract that lets anyone exchange their shares for market's denomination token.

+**Mailbox:** This contract is deployed per market and is owned by the market creator.
+It collects the market creator fees, and it's ownership can be transferred.

+**Factory Contracts:** MailboxFactory, MarketFactory, ShareTokenFactory, UniverseFactory.
+VeilAugur contract uses UniverseFactory to create the genesis universe.
+Universe contract uses MarketFactory to create new markets.
+Upon deployment, market contracts use MailboxFactory to create the market creator mailbox, and ShareTokenFactory to create outcome tokens.

 ## High-level Changes

 -   AugurLite removes all on-chain trading logic.
 AugurLite simply acts as an escrow layer, converting money into transferable share tokens and back.